ThinkDataEd/student/docs/unit1/lab1a.md

 ##***<u>Lab 1A - Data, Code & RStudio</u>***
-Directions: Follow along with the slides and answer the questions in **bold** in your journal.
+Directions: Follow along with the slides and answer the questions in **bold** in your IDS Journal.

 ###**Welcome to the labs!**